On functor points of affine supergroups: The category equivalence over a field

 We let $\mathsf{ASG}_{\Bbbk}$ denote the category of algebraic supergroups over $\Bbbk$.
 This coincides with the full subcategory of $(\operatorname{gss}\text{-}\operatorname{fsgroups})_{\Bbbk}$ consisting of the objects which are algebraic supergroups.
 By \cite[Theorem 4.5]{M1} (or Theorem \ref{thm:TPD} above) every object in $\mathsf{ASG}_{\Bbbk}$ satisfies (E3), in particular; see Remark \ref{rem:compare_TPD}~(3).

 Note from Remark \ref{rem:2-torsion_free} (2) that we may not refer to $2$-operations on Lie superalgebras.
 The definition of $(\operatorname{sHCP})_{\Bbbk}$ then contains redundancy in (F1).
 In other words one can remove $\mathfrak{g}_0$ from the definition since it is determined by $G$.
-We define Harish-Chandra pairs as follows, as in \cite{M3, MZ}.
-In the next subsection one will see that the definition is suitable at least to describe sub-objects.
+Following \cite{M3, MZ}, we modify the definition of Harish-Chandra pairs as follows; one will see in the next subsection that this modified definition is suitable at least to describe sub-objects.